SebastianDixon/Cpp/README.md

 # Cpp-Intro
-An introduction to c++ with the microsoft MOOC course.
+An introduction to c++ with the microsoft MOOC.
-Both the introduction and intermediate course
+Both introduction and intermediate series

+building familiarity with c++ OOP principles, loop structures and Inheritance